digital-futures-academy/airport-challenge/OwnREADME.md

-How to Run Programme
+How to run programme

  -Fork this repo, and clone to your local machine
  -npm install to install project dependencies

- Programme Behavious
+Programme Behaviours

  -There are 3 classes in programme (Airport,Plane,Weather) - although user should only need to use/view Airport and Plane (classes need "requiring" if running programme)